Breakdown of Artificial and Natural Sweeteners: What are the Healthiest Sugar Substitutes?

-Honey is a natural product, contains a lot of valuable nutrients, and is considered one of the the oldest sweeteners in the world.
+Honey is a natural product, contains a lot of valuable nutrients, and is considered the the oldest natural sweeteners in the world.
 It is produced by bees collecting flower nectar, breaking it down into simple sugars and then storing it in honeycombs.

 Children under the age of one should not eat honey.
 The natural sweetener may contain a bacterium that can grow in the child’s immature digestive system and even cause infant botulism.
 The sweetener also increases your risk of cavities (like sugar, too).

 Steviol glycoside is a sugar substitute that is extracted from the South American plant species stevia rebaundiana.
 It has been an approved food additive in the EU since 2011.
 Before that the sugar substitute was known as a bath additive.

 Stevia has no calories and does not damage the teeth.
 It also has no effect on your blood sugar level, so stevia can also be used by diabetics.

 - Cons of Stevia:

 The stevia added to foods is a chemical extract (E 960) and thus does not contain any essential nutrients.
 Stevia may be much sweeter than sugar, but it has a bitter aftertaste.